GT-PRC/TSBO/README.md

 For questions and queries, please contact: htorun3@gatech.edu

 Please cite our paper if you use the code: <br />
-H. M. Torun, M. Swaminathan, A. Kavungal Davis and M. L. F. Bellaredj, ["A Global Bayesian Optimization Algorithm and Its Application to Integrated System Design"](https://ieeexplore.ieee.org/document/8253829) in IEEE Transactions on Very Large Scale Integration (VLSI) Systems, vol. 26, no. 4, pp. 792-802, April 2018.
+H. M. Torun, M. Swaminathan, A. Kavungal Davis and M. L. F. Bellaredj, <br />
+["A Global Bayesian Optimization Algorithm and Its Application to Integrated System Design"](https://ieeexplore.ieee.org/document/8253829) in IEEE Transactions on Very Large Scale Integration (VLSI) Systems, vol. 26, no. 4, pp. 792-802, April 2018.
 ## Scripts